rapidsai/clx/ci/integration_tests/README.md

 # CLX Integration Testing

-CLX integrates with Kafka for the ability to read and write data from/to a Kafka queue.
-An integration test environment has been created to simulate and test this interaction
+CLX integrates with [Kafka](https://kafka.apache.org/) for the ability to read and write data from/to a Kafka queue.
+An integration test environment has been created to simulate and test this interaction.

 ## Running the Integration Test

-To run the integration test simply.
+To run the integration test simply run the following.
 This will run the integration test `run_integration_test.py`.

 ```
 cd ci/integration_tests